Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Approach

 \subsection{Local Verification}

-RAG contexts often contain many retrieved passages.
-A verifier that reads all passages at once may miss subtle contradictions or overlook evidence distributed across the context.
-Local verification, therefore, scans each claim over overlapping chunks of the context to identify supporting or conflicting signals before global verification.
+RAG contexts often contain many sentences drawn from one or more retrieved passages.
+A verifier that reads the entire context at once may miss subtle contradictions or overlook evidence distributed across it.
+Local verification, therefore, scans each claim over overlapping sentence chunks in the context to identify supporting or conflicting signals before global verification.